diogenes25/Sudoku.NetCore/Sudoku.Interfaces/README.md

 ﻿# Public Interface to develop a Solve-Technique
-## In order to keep the core implementation closed, this project contains all necessary information for developing a solve technique.
+## In order to keep the core implementation closed, this project contains all necessary information for developing a solve technique

 Originally this project was used to develop own solving techniques for solving sudokus.